 - Roll puff pastry sheet out with rolling pin until it’s almost half the original thickness.

-- Cut out circles with the rim of a glass or cookie cutter.
+- Cut out circles with a round cookie cutter or the rim of a glass.

 - In a small bowl, combine cornstarch and water and whisk together.
 Set aside.

 - In a small sauce pan over medium heat, combine remaining ingredients and cook for 5-7 minutes until apples start to soften.

 - Add cornstarch mixture and continue cooking until liquid cooks off.
 Remove from heat, set aside.